-A. Working on your seven-year report presents an excellent opportunity to reflect on the department's contribution to the college's diversity and inclusiveness efforts.
-Every fall, your department receives the Student Diversity data (graduation rates, retention rates, grades in introductory courses, and/or GPAs by semester disaggregated by race, gender, and first-generation status) which assist your department in evaluating student success in your program.
-The Data Analyst or Director of Research, Planning and
+A. Working on your six-year report presents an excellent opportunity to reflect on the department's contribution to the college's diversity and inclusiveness efforts.
+Every fall, your department receives the data (graduation rates, retention rates, grades in introductory courses, and/or GPAs by semester disaggregated by race, gender, and first-generation status) which assist your department in evaluating student success in your program.
+This data is provided by the Director of Research, Planning and Implementation.